iwr-wasteless/iwr/README.md

 proposal and sign the petition.
 The details below are more intended for councils and those who may be involved with implementing the scheme.
-If you encounter jargon which you are not familiar with, feel free to just skip over it.

 Summary/abstract: Weight-based schemes have been implemented successfully in Denmark, Sweden and Germany, in tandem with multiple fractions of waste collection streams.